What’s wrong with factory-farmed chicken?

 How do we raise our chickens?

 Our Cornish Cross chicks are hatched by Asagi Hatchery, in Oahu, and shipped to us via Hawaiian Airlines cargo the next day.
-We are now also raising Freedom Ranger chicks from a mainland hatchery who developed the breed from French label rouge genetics.
 The chicks are raised for 2 weeks in a brooder, which keeps them protected and warm when they are very small.
-We use Korean Natural Farming IMO on the floor of the brooder to ensure a healthy population of microorganisms, which minimizes disease problems.
 We order certified organic feed from Modesto Milling in California, who source their grains domestically and test regularly for GMO contamination.
 Fresh grass is cut and carried to the young chicks from day 1, so that they can get the benefits of vitamins and minerals from fresh greens during their time in the brooder.

 When they are big enough, the chickens are slaughtered respectfully and carefully hand processed on the farm with strict sanitary protocol to ensure the highest quality of our product.
 We are proud to be the first farm in Hawaii that was approved by the USDA to operate under the 20K birds/year exemption.
-This means that a USDA inspector comes to our farm once a year to inspect our processing area and we are exempt from having a USDA inspector present every time we process.
+This means that we are exempt from having a USDA inspector present every time we process.
 The Hawaii Dept. of Health has also recognized us as an "approved source" and we have a state food establishment permit.
 This allows us to legally sell straight from the farm, at farmer's markets, to restaurants, and through retail stores.

-Whole dressed broilers are available for pick up directly from the Keaau farm on processing days.
+Whole dressed broilers are available for pick up directly from the Kurtistown farm on processing days.
 They will be bagged and waiting on ice in coolers.
 This is a great time for you to come visit our farm and see how the chickens were raised.
-We are happy to offer this opportunity for people to reconnect to where their food comes from.
+We are happy to offer this opportunity for people to connect to where their food comes from.

 We have also added a Waimea pick up location at the Kohala Center parking lot once every few months Monday early evenings.